Everything You Need for Sparkling Floors: Tools and Solutions

 - The recipe above works on marble, granite, and natural stone floors.
 You shouldn’t worry about the acid in vinegar as it is being diluted by the water and the rest of the ingredients.

 You can apply the solution using a bucket or a spray bottle.
-If you choose a bucket, you have to get rid of the solution after cleaning.
+If you choose a bucket, get rid of the solution after cleaning.
 When using a spray bottle, you can store the remaining amount in a dark and cool place for future use.